emiliano-go/DBWarden/README.md

 ---

-DBWarden is designed for teams that want explicit, reviewable, and reproducible database changes without relying on a migration runtime.
+DBWarden is built for teams that want explicit, reviewable, reproducible database changes, derived from the models they already maintain, not from migration scripts they have to write.